 A heat exchanger is necessary to provide either heating and cooling in any HVAC system.
 Operating a home comfort system with a cracked heat exchanger can lead to serious, and even fatal problems, such as carbon monoxide poisoning.

-Incomplete combustion is a symptom of a cracked heat exchanger, which typically causes the buildup of excess soot and may cause the heating unit to emit unusual popping or banging sounds.
+- Incomplete combustion is another symptom of a cracked exchanger, which typically causes the buildup of excess soot and may cause the heating unit to emit unusual popping or banging sounds.

 - If your carbon monoxide detector goes off, this could mean there is an issue with the heat exchanger.
 Carbon monoxide (CO) is a dangerous gas that can have several different causes.
 Operating your heating system when the heat exchanger is cracked increases the presence of CO inside your home.
 CO can cause nausea, headaches, fatigue and ultimately, death.

 If you suspect that your heat exchanger is cracked, it is important to turn off your heating system and call Fetch-a-Tech Plumbing, Heating & Air for a thorough inspection.